Preventing Inferences through Data Dependencies on Sensitive Data: Algorithm to Achieve Full Deniability

 \subsection{Wrapper for Scaling out Full-Deniability Algorithm}

 The complexity analysis above shows that, given sufficient memory, full deniability algorithm is linear to the size of the database.
 On larger databases, the memory requirement becomes unsustainable due to the substantial number of dependency instantiations and cuesets.
 We present a wrapper which partitions the database in order so that our algorithm is able to run with a smaller memory footprint.

-The high-level idea of the algorithm is illustrated in Figure \ref{fig:btm}.
+The high-level idea of the wrapper algorithm is illustrated in Figure \ref{fig:btm}.
 Algorithm~\ref{alg:binning_then_merging} partitions the full database into a number of \emph{bins}, where $b$ is the bin size parameter.
 It then calls the \emph{Full Algorithm} (presented in Section 5.1 and denoted by \texttt{runMain()} in Algorithm \ref{alg:binning_then_merging}) on each of these bins in order to generate a view per bin that satisfies full deniability.
 As the full algorithm is executed on smaller bins, the memory requirement is much lower than the entire database.
 Next, it merges $m$ number of these bins, where $m$ is the merge size parameter, and executes \emph{Full Algorithm} on the merged bins.
 The wrapper iterates over the merged bins until there is only 1 bin left.
 It then executes \emph{Full Algorithm} on this last bin which is full database and the final view that satisfies full deniability is returned.
 As each of the bins has achieved full deniability, the number of relevant dependency instantiations and cuesets will be much lower in the merged bin compared to running the full algorithm on the entire database.
 The output view generated by Algorithm~\ref{alg:binning_then_merging} trivially satisfies full-deniability as the \emph{Full Algorithm} is executed on each of the individual bins as well as the full database in the final step. }